MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Run-Reports.md

 -   From Object Designer.

--   At the command prompt with command\-line arguments.
+-   At the command prompt with command-line arguments.

--   From the **Run** window with command\-line arguments.
+-   From the **Run** window with command-line arguments.

--   From a web browser window with command\-line arguments.
+-   From a web browser window with command-line arguments.

 ### To run a report from the [!INCLUDE[nav_windows](includes/nav_windows_md.md)]